paraswap-xyz/paraswap-spsp-compensation-claimer/README.md

 ## Construction of merkle tree
-Data have been computed by script in [script/computeRewardsCompensations.js](https://github.com/paraswap/paraswap-spsp-compensation-claimer/blob/master/scripts/computeRewardsCompensations.ts) by rigousely respecting proposal up.
+Data have been computed by script in [script/computeRewardsCompensations.js](https://github.com/paraswap/paraswap-spsp-compensation-claimer/blob/master/scripts/computeRewardsCompensations.ts) by rigorously respecting proposal up.

 Inputs were computed from different standalone codes.
 The data should be verifiable onchain at designated block 15712957 see